ellisalicante/ELLIS-Alicante-website/about/privacy.en.md

 - Address of the previously visited website (referrer)
 - Name and version of your browser/operating system (if transmitted)

-These data are stored in our systems' log files.
+These data are stored in log files by our cloud service provider.
 These data are not stored together with the user's other personal data.

 The legal basis for the temporary saving of data and log files is Article 6 (1) lit. f GDPR.
 Storage occurs in log files in order to ensure the website's functionality.
 The data also help us optimize the websites, eliminate malfunctions and ensure our IT system security.
 Our justified interest in data processing pursuant to Article 6 (1) lit. f GDPR also lies in such purposes.